dl-solarity/docs/docs/getting-started/guides/libs/data-structures/incremental-merkle-tree.md

 The next attempt to add a new element to the tree will result in tree growth.
 As we complete a tree with four elements, it will attempt to add the element at index 3 to the branches array.
 If the array size is insufficient, the element will simply be pushed there.

-in general, to retrieve the Merkle Tree Root, we need to iterate over each level of the tree.
+In general, to retrieve the Merkle Tree Root, we need to iterate over each level of the tree.
 The `leavesCount` field determines which pair of elements should be hashed to obtain the parent node hash.
 The algorithm is as follows:

 ```python
 root: int = zeroHashes[0]